Our Board

 Julia Curtis NED

-Her latest role has been as Chief Nurse with Cambridgeshire Community Services, a local NHS Trust, where she was proud to contribute to their recent Care Quality Commission rating of ‘Outstanding’.
+Prior to joining NHFT, she was Chief Nurse at local NHS trust Cambridgeshire Community Services where she was proud to contribute to their Care Quality Commission rating of ‘Outstanding’.

-She brings Board level experience in leading improvements in Quality, Safety and Patient Experience across many different services.
+Julia brings Board-level experience in leading improvements in quality, safety and patient experience across many different services.

-Julia is passionate about delivering high-quality care and services that make a real difference to people’s lives and has recently become a Trustee of Arthur Rank Hospice Cambridge and Stars, a Children and Young People’s bereavement counselling services charity.
+She is passionate about delivering high-quality care and services that make a real difference to people’s lives and is a Trustee of Arthur Rank Hospice Charity

 Judit Seymour - Non-Executive Director*